MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/01.Data Mining/README.md

 * MONTHLY_EXTERNAL_SELL_OUT - table contains monthly product sales units to the customers at national level.
 Data are the result of estimation based on a sample of 45% of customers in Poland.
 * WEEKLY_EXTERNAL_SELL_OUT - Table contains weekly product sales units to customers at national level.
 Data are the result of estimation based on a sample of 45% of customers in Poland.

 * WEEKLY_INTERNAL_SELL_OUT - table contains information about the sum of sales units to the customer collected from sales points in the S4U system.
 Aggregation for weeks.
-Source data transformed, which are described in aaaa.
+Source data transformed.

 * MONTHLY_INTERNAL_SELL_OUT - table contains information about the sum of sales units to the customer collected from sales points in the S4U system.
 Aggregation for months.
-Source data transformed (details in aaa).
+Source data transformed.

 # Model assumptions:
 * ISO 8601 leap week calendar system